Becoming a Subscriber or Member

 The use of cameras, cellular phones, and any kind of recording equipment is strictly prohibited.
 As courtesy to our visitors we ask you to silence all cell phones and pagers during performance.

-How should I dress for the Opera? -Top
+How should I dress for the opera? -Top

 San Francisco Opera does not enforce any dress code for audience members.
-Our patrons wear anything from jeans and Birkenstocks to tuxedos and ball gowns.
+Our patrons wear anything from jeans to tuxedos and ball gowns.
 While black-tie dress is traditionally reserved for opening nights and special events, we invite you to make an occasion of your night at the opera.
 Dress in whatever it is that makes you feel your best.

-Where can I go to learn more about Opera? -Top
+Where can I go to learn more about opera? -Top